irishdan/ResponsiveImageBundle/README.md

 4: Usage
 ---------------------------

-For image objects can use your own entity, you like as long as it implements the esponsiveImageInterface
+For image objects you can use your own entity, as long as it implements the ResponsiveImageInterface
 ```
 ResponsiveImageBundle\Utils\ResponsiveImageInterface.
 ```